Clastify logo

 Momentum

-Linear momentum is a vector quantity found by multiplying mass by velocity.
-It is given by p = m**v, where p is linear momentum (kg m s⁻¹).
-Momentum points in the same direction as velocity; mass just scales the vector.
+Linear momentum is a vector quantity equal to the product of mass and velocity.
+It is given by p=mvp = mv, where pp is linear momentum (kgms1kg\,m\,s^{-1}).
+Momentum has the same direction as velocity; mass only scales the vector.

-The total linear momentum of a system stays constant unless a resultant external force acts on that system.
-Internal forces may move momentum from one part of the system to another, but they cannot change the total momentum of the whole system.
+A system’s total linear momentum remains constant unless a resultant external force acts on the system.
+Internal forces can redistribute momentum between parts of the system, but they cannot change the total momentum of the whole system.

 Image